mcnoffsinger/BlackJack/README.md

 2. Full Deck of cards is simulated to correctly deal random cards
 3. Player can customize their bet at the start of each round
 4. Pygame visuals (if we can get it to work)
-5. Player can double down or surrender
+5. Player can select AI difficulty and unlock extra cards by playing rounds.
+6. Russian roulette mode

 ## How to Run
 ### How to Run
 * Python 3.8+
-* Pygame Downloaded
+* Pygame Downloaded: python -m pip install pygame-ce
+* In terminal: python game.py

 ### Steps
 1. Clone or download this repo